atp-h/terraform-proxmox-k3s/README.md

-# Proxmox K3s Cluster Infrastructure
+# Terraform Proxmox Ansible K3s

-This repository contains Terraform configurations to automatically provision a lightweight Kubernetes cluster using k3s on Proxmox VE.
+This repository contains Terraform config to automatically provision a lightweight Kubernetes cluster using k3s on Proxmox VE.
 It creates a cluster with one master node and two worker nodes, all running Ubuntu Server.

+My primary goal is reproducability.
+I try to achieve this by:
+- Infrastructure as Code (IaC) using Terraform to create and manage VMs in Proxmox
+- Configuration management with Ansible to consistently deploy and configure K3s across nodes

 ## Architecture